googlefonts/gf-docs/VerticalMetrics/README.md

 This rule can be voided if a font is being upgraded and previously had inconsistent values.

 ### 8. LineGap values must be 0
 The LineGap value is a space added to the lineheight created by the union of the (typo/hhea)Ascender and (typo/hhea)Descender.
 It is handled differently according to the environment.
-It will be added under the descender height in most desktop apps, will be shared above the Ascender height and under the descender height in web browsers, and ignored in MS Word if use_typo_metrics is disabled.
-For better linespacing consistency accross platforms, (typo/hhea)linegap values must be 0.
+It will be added under the descender height in most desktop apps, will be shared above the Ascender height and under the descender height in web browsers, and ignored in MS Word if Use_Typo_Metrics is disabled.
+For better linespacing consistency accross platforms, (typo/hhea)LineGap values must be 0.

-### 9. Caps should be centered if the font's primary script has uppercaseses letterforms such as like Latin, Greek and Cyrillic
+### 9. Uppercases should be centered if the font's primary script has uppercaseses letterforms such as like Latin, Greek and Cyrillic
-Web designers will thank you if you managed to have the same space above and under the uppercase letters: typoAscender-CapsHeight=(-)typoDescender.
+Web designers will thank you if you managed to have the same space above and under the uppercase letters: typoAscender - CapsHeight = abs(typoDescender).

 ### 10. typo/hheaAscender value should be greater than Agrave's yMax
 Some Mac applications such as TextEdit will position the first line of text by, either, using the height of the Agrave, or by using the font’s hheaAscender (whichever is taller).
 To keep the positioning consistent across a family, we require that the hheaAscender is greater than the tallest Agrave in the family.
 See this issue for further info, https://github.com/googlefonts/fontbakery/issues/3170.